 Batsford is home to one of the finest botanical collections in the country.
 At 56 acres in size, Batsford is an intimate and romantic place to visit, with interest all year round.

 A third generation family farm set in heart of the beautiful Cotswold Hills.
 The lavender grown here is steam distilled on the farm to make the highest quality essential oil, which is used to make a range of toiletries.
-Dogs are allowed in the fields but not shop or tearoom with the exception of service/guide dogs.
+Dogs on leads are very welcome to walk around the fields and enjoy a picnic with you.

 With many miles of public footpaths criss-crossing this watery landscape this is a great place for dog walking.
 To avoid disturbance to local wildlife when near the lakes, it is preferable for your dog to be kept on a lead and out of the water.

 Croome welcomes you and your dog and is the perfect place to enjoy a traditional walk.
 There are miles of different routes to discover temples, follies and the beautiful lakeside.
 You can take your dog anywhere on the lead around the parkland with a map available for off-lead areas too.
 Tether hooks, water bowls and waste bins are available throughout the park.
 Visit their website to find lots of free downloadable walks.